bodiam/intellij-bootstrap/README.md

 Bootstrap 3 IntelliJ Plugin
 ===========================

 An IntelliJ plugin containing Bootstrap 3 live templates - lots of live templates!
+This plugin works for the following JetBrains products:

+- IntelliJ IDEA
+- PyCharm
+- PhpStorm
+- PyCharm
+- RubyMine
+- WebStorm

 ![Plugin in action](https://raw.githubusercontent.com/bodiam/intellij-bootstrap3/master/screencasts/starter-template.gif)

-This plugin is based on [bootstrap-3-phpstorm-plugin](https://github.com/JasonMortonNZ/bootstrap3-phpstorm-plugin) by [@JasonMortonNZ](https://twitter.com/jasonmortonnz), who did all of the hard work of creating the templates.
-[I](https://twitter.com/epragt) only made it work in IntelliJ 13.
+This plugin is based on [bootstrap-3-phpstorm-plugin](https://github.com/JasonMortonNZ/bootstrap3-phpstorm-plugin) by [@JasonMortonNZ](https://twitter.com/jasonmortonnz), who did all of the hard work of creating most of the templates.

 Feel free to let me know what else you want added via the [issues](https://github.com/bodiam/intellij-bootstrap3/issues).

+Suggestions, feedback and other comments welcome via [@epragt](https://twitter.com/epragt) on Twitter.

-### Intallation (in 3 easy steps)
+### Installation (in 3 easy steps)

 To install the plugin open your editor (IntelliJ) and hit: